-The Agia Aikaterini Church is located in the village of Tala in the Paphos district.
+The Agia Aikaterini Church is located in the centre of the Tala village in the Paphos district.

 The Agia Aikaterini church is made up of one room and has a dome.
 Its external dimensions are 18, 70 Χ 8, 05 metres without the arch.
 The church today is an extension of the older, smaller church.
 In order to renovate the church, its arch was demolished along with a part of the north and south wall.
 Then the dome was added.